 Dynamic business location in the center of Europe

 This is where the heart of the economy beats: NRW is the most populous state in Germany.
 With its 17.9 million inhabitants, there are more people living here than in the neighboring Netherlands.
-At around 670 billion euros, they generate more than one-fifth of the total German gross domestic product.
-If NRW were a country in its own right, it would rank 19th internationally ahead of Switzerland, Sweden, Poland and Belgium.
-Some 160 million people live within a radius of 500 kilometers (311 miles) around the state capital Düsseldorf.
+With 697 billion euros, they generate one-fifth of the total German gross domestic product.
+If NRW were a country in its own right, it would rank 18th internationally ahead of Sweden, Poland and Belgium.
+More than 160 million people live within a radius of 500 kilometers (311 miles) around the state capital Düsseldorf.
 No other European metropolitan region possesses such purchasing power.

 At the forefront of all German states

-At 691.5 billion euros, NRW generates 21.2 percent of the German GDP.
+With 697 billion euros, NRW generates 20.9 percent of the German GDP.
 This puts the state clearly ahead of all the other federal states.
-In 2016, the GDP per capita stood at 37,416 euros and per employed person on average at 73,385 euros in 2017.
+In 2020, the GDP per capita stood at 38,876 euros and per employed person on average at 72,996 euros.

 Europe's largest sales and procurement market

 NRW is also a convincing business location when compared internationally.
-The federal state accounts for 4.5 percent of the European GDP (EU-28), making it one of the most important economic regions in Europe.
-In the international ranking, North Rhine-Westphalia is ahead of other European countries such as Switzerland, Sweden, Poland and Belgium.
+The federal state accounts for 4.5 percent of the European GDP (EU-27), making it one of the most important economic regions in Europe.
+In the international ranking, North Rhine-Westphalia is ahead of other European countries such as Poland, Sweden and Belgium.

 Huge market potential

-From no other location in Europe is it possible to reach so many people with such high purchasing power within such short distances as from NRW: Around 160 million people with a purchasing power of 3,457,053 million euros live within a radius of 500 km around the state capital Düsseldorf.
+From no other location in Europe is it possible to reach so many people with such high purchasing power within such short distances as from NRW: More than 160 million people with a purchasing power of 3,587,277 million euros live within a radius of 500 km around the state capital Düsseldorf.